bootphon/ABX-accent/abx-accent/data/evals/average_abx_score/README.rst

-Average score
+Average Score
 =============

-Calculate the average of ABX task scores:
+We calculate the average ABX task scores for each dataset:

-- dev : contains results for all accents for dev set, we have an average score for across and within tasks.
+- ``dev/`` : Contains average scores for all accents in the development set, for both across-speaker and within-speaker tasks.

-- test : contains results for all accents for the test set, we have an average score for across and within tasks.
+- ``test/`` :  Contains average scores for all accents in the test set, also for both tasks.

 Example:

-``across : { 0.6398370918533675 }
+``across : { 0.6398370918533675 }``
-within : { 0.7665211843399248 }``
+``within : { 0.7665211843399248 }``